kobotoolbox/docs/source/number_decimal_range.md

 allows users to pick a number.
 When setting it up, you must define the `start` and `end` values of the range as well as the `step` between them.

-## How to set them up
+## Setting up in formbuilder

 To set up the "Number" and "Decimal" question types:

-### Setting up in Formbuilder

-To set up the “Number” and “Decimal” question types:

 - In the formbuilder, click the <i class="k-icon k-icon-plus"></i> button to add a new question.
 - Type the question’s label.
-For example, “How many people live in this household?”.
-Then click “+ ADD QUESTION” (or press Enter).
+For example, "How many people live in this household?".
+Then click "+ ADD QUESTION" (or press Enter).
-- Choose the question type (“Number” or “Decimal”).
+- Choose the question type ("Number" or "Decimal").

 ![Setting up number questions](/images/number_decimal_range/setup_number_question.gif)